LemmenAid/atlantic-dippers/README.md

 The website has been tested by myself and several of my friends for accessibility, functionality, responsiveness, performance and visual appeal.

-* All links / buttons have been tested for functionality.
-* Hover over effects have been tested.
-* Signup Form has been tested for functionality and feedback.
-* Social media Icons have been tested.

 ### Functionality

 | Feature | Testing Performed | Expected Outcome | Pass/Fail |